ReneHollander/node-freeimage/README.md

 ## Release History

-* 0.1.0 Initial release
+* 0.1.0 Initial release.
-* 0.2.0 Added the desciption of installation steps
+* 0.2.0 Added the desciption of installation steps.
-* 0.3.0 Added assertions and unit tests for bitmap information functions
+* 0.3.0 Added assertions and unit tests for bitmap information functions.
-* 0.4.0 Added assertions and unit tests for file type functions
+* 0.4.0 Added assertions and unit tests for file type functions.
-* 0.5.0 Added assertions and unit tests for pixel access functions
+* 0.5.0 Added assertions and unit tests for pixel access functions.
-* 0.6.0 Added assertions and unit tests for conversion functions
+* 0.6.0 Added assertions and unit tests for conversion functions.
-* 0.7.0 Added assertions and unit tests for tone mapping operators
+* 0.7.0 Added assertions and unit tests for tone mapping operators.
+* 0.8.0 Added assertions and unit tests for ICC profile functions.

 ## JavaScript version of supported FreeImage functions